For the galette dough:

 - Freshly ground black pepper

-- Cherry tomatoes and herbs, for serving
+- Cherry tomatoes and fresh herbs, optional for serving

-For the pie crust:
+For the galette dough:

 For the filling:

-- Preheat the oven at 350°F/180°C
+- Preheat the oven to 350°F/180°C.

 - Sprinkle with salt and pepper if desired, drizzle with olive oil and bake for about 40 minutes, or until it's golden and dry and the filling is bubbly and slightly burnt.

-- Or let cool completely and eat at room t°.
-Refrigerate leftovers, covered.
+- Let cool slightly and eat warm.
+Or let cool completely and eat at room temperature.

-Filling - use any soft cheese (cream cheese, ricotta, sour cream, goat cheese) and season it well.
+- Filling: use any soft cheese (cream cheese, ricotta, sour cream, goat cheese) and season it well.
 I love grated parmesan because it has so much flavor, but asiago, or even fontina or gruyere work.
 Mix it before rolling the dough and have it in the refrigerator up until you need it so it's as cold as possible.

-Oven - a preheated oven is essential!
+- Oven: a preheated oven is essential!
 You want the pie crust to bake dry and flaky.